Run R inside of your FlowsRun R inside of your Flows

-Run R code inside of your flow.
+Run R code directly inside of your Flows and generate outputs.

 R is essential for statistical analysis, visualization, and data manipulation.
 With Kestra, you can effortlessly automate data ingestion, conduct complex statistical analysis, and handle real-time data processing.
 Kestra's robust orchestration capabilities ensure that your R scripts run smoothly and efficiently, streamlining your data-driven projects.